GatoGraphQLForWordPress/gatographql/readme.txt

 [Gato AI Translations for Polylang](https://gatoplugins.com/plugins/ai-translations-for-polylang): Automatically translate all content on your WordPress site, using the LLM of your choice: ChatGPT, Claude, DeepSeek, Mistral AI, DeepL, and Google Translate.

 == Frequently Asked Questions ==

+= Can I use Gato GraphQL with popular plugins (WooCommerce, ACF, Yoast, etc)? =

+Yes, you can.
+Either there are specific integrations for them (eg: Polylang), of there are elements in the GraphQL schema to interact with generic elements.

+For instance, you can use field `customPost` to retrieve WooCommerce products, and field `metaValue` to retrieve Advanced Custom Fields and Yoast SEO metadata.

 = Does the plugin provide documentation? =